MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/venue-map-module/venues-json/venue.md

 ---
-title: Venue JSON class | Microsoft Docs
+title: Venue JSON class
+titleSuffix: Microsoft Bing Maps
 description: Venue JSON class encapsulates a venue, consisting of one or more floors.
 Display data in the Bing Maps V8 Web Control by creating a VenueMap instance. ms.custom: ms.date: 05/26/2020